MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_processdownevent_1406186359.md

 Processes pointer input and raises the [ExpGestureRecognizer](expgesturerecognizer.md) events appropriate to a pointer down action (for the gestures and manipulations specified by the [GestureSettings](expgesturerecognizer_gesturesettings.md) property).

+For more details on this API, please see the the UWP WinRT [ProcessDownEvent](/uwp/api/windows.ui.input.gesturerecognizer.processdownevent) topic.

 ## -parameters

 ### -param value